urja2001/DevOps-Interview-Questions/README.md

 ## Join Our Community

-We invite you to join our DevOps community!
-Feel free to connect with us on various social media platforms to stay updated with the latest discussions, events, and exciting opportunities.
+I invite you to join my DevOps community!
+Feel free to connect with me on social media to stay updated with the latest discussions, events, and exciting opportunities.

 <a href="https://www.linkedin.com/in/urja-jain2301/"> LinkedIn </a>